Here are the questions that our IRS research answers:

 1. When are our client's tax liabilities going to expire (this is also known as the Collection Statute Expiration Date (CSED))?

 2. Where does our client stand in the collection process?
 Are they assigned to a Revenue Officer?
 Or is their case in IRS collections?
 We don't want to surprised by a mysterious levy from the IRS.

 3. What does are client owe the IRS and what years do they owe?

 5. What tax years does the IRS expect our client to file?
 What is the IRS looking for?

 6. Did the IRS file any returns for the client or file SFR'S or (substitute for returns)?
 Would it be beneficial for our client to file the returns or should we let the returns stand as we plan to settle the debt anyway?

 7. Having the IRS fax to us all of the pertinent "wage and income" documents for the tax years we plan to file.

 In fact, if you are shopping for a tax professional and the "front-person" doesn't mention the significance of researching your IRS record, we think it is a warning sign.
 Researching your IRS is a time-saver for everyone and allows us to focus our energies appropriately for our clients.

 If you are someone that hasn't filed taxes in ...forever: you might also find the following post helpful: If you Haven't Filed Taxes in 15 years?
 5 years?
 2 years?

-We think we are the most knowledgeable when it comes to "non-filers" of tax returns in the whole industry.
+In the tax relief industry, we think we are the most knowledgeable when it comes to "non-filers" of tax returns.
 Haven't filed?
 Owe the IRS or a state agency?
 Give us a jingle at 1-888-282-4697.
-Staff of watax.com or EMAIL us your tax situation HERE and we'll call you.
+Staff of Washington Tax Services or EMAIL us a description of your tax situation and we'll call you.